 The best way to think of it is a window that is smaller than a door but big enough for anyone to climb through to get out, especially in an emergency.
 It’s also big enough for a firefighter, for example, to use to gain access to that same space.

 In a home, the majority of windows in bedrooms are already big enough to climb through.
-However, a basement’s a different matter.
-Not just because the majority of the basement is underground, but also because you need enough room to climb out and away from the basement.
+However, a basement is a different matter.
+Not just because the majority of the basement is underground but also because you need enough room to climb out and away from the basement.
 This means taking extra steps to waterproof such a large window against water intrusion and flooding with proper waterproofing material, drainage, and designs.
 In order to install one, you need to call an experienced egress window specialist.

 First, it is important clear the area around the window, remove any obstacles, and protect any surrounding surfaces that could be damaged during the installation.
 Then, our team will dig a hole big enough to accommodate the window well, to ensure it is leveled with the ground and has proper drainage.